 - 1. The student teacher is expected to maintain a professional attitude at all times.
 Personal and professional conduct should reflect the role of a teacher in matters of cooperation, appearance, confidentiality, and utilizing constructive criticism. - Do not act as a substitute teacher - Do not administer corporal punishment or any form of punitive, unreasonable punishment nor serve as a witness for such - Keep all information related to school matters confidential - Respect other teachers, pupils and school staff - Observe the dress code of the school - 2.
 Become actively involved in the classroom instructional program, including planning for and guiding the instruction and behavior of their pupils.
-The student teaching assignment lasts for an average of 12-15 weeks, and in 70 full days.
-Student teachers in levels, P-5 and Secondary schools have one assigned placement.
-Middle grades student teachers must have two non-adjacent placements (one for each area of emphasis.)
-P-12 music students usually have one placement that provides experience at all grade levels or two placements.
+The student teaching assignment lasts for a minimum of 70 full days in instructional settings that correspond to the grade levels and content areas of the student teacher's certification program.
+Candidates pursuing a P-12 certificate shall have their student teaching balanced between an elementary school placement and middle school or high school placement.
+Candidates pursuing an elementary certificate shall have their student teaching balanced between a placement in primary through 3rd grade and an intermediate placement in 4th or 5th grade.
+Candidates seeking dual certification in Middle grades shall have an equal placement in both content areas.
+Student teachers in Secondary schools have one assigned placement.
 Student teachers with two placements are required to do a solo week experience in each placement. - 3.
 Engage in co-teaching experiences with the cooperating teacher.
 The student teacher is expected to conference with the cooperating teacher whenever it is convenient for the cooperating teacher.
 The student teacher and cooperating teacher will work together to plan lessons and implement, as appropriate, particular co-teaching strategies (e.g. one teach, one assist, parallel teaching, supplemental teaching) during instruction. - 4.
-Maintain written lesson plans and a student teacher work sample that documents the student teaching experience. - 5.
+Maintain written lesson plans and a student teacher portfolio that documents the student teaching experience. - 5.
 Engage in reflective self-assessment about teaching experiences that informs practice. - 6.
 Follow the school day schedule and the school year calendar of the assigned school.
 Authorized absences will be made up at the end of the student teaching period.
 Absences must be reported before the commencement of the school day to the school office personnel, cooperating teacher, and university supervisor. - be on time and follow the cooperating teacher's schedule - be present there are no provisions for absences except for illness or death in the family - follow the calendar of the assigned school - 7.
 The student teacher should not schedule activities that interfere with the quality of student teaching.
 Employment and excessive extracurricular activities tend to prevent quality work. - Participate in the non-instructional activities, such as PTO meetings, faculty and other professional meetings, and parent-teacher conferences and in the scheduled seminars held on Transylvania's campus.

-There will be a series of seminars before student teaching and possibly one or two during the semester.
+There will be a series of seminars during student teaching.
 You will be notified of these dates.